Pancreatic Cancer Clinic

 The center offers multidisciplinary care to patients affected with pancreatic diseases such as:

 - pancreatic adenocarcinoma

 - cystic neoplasms

 - peri-pancreatic diseases that may require a pancreatic resection, such as:

-The Pancreatic Cancer Center assembles a team of physicians, oncologic surgeons, pathologists, radiologists, clinical investigators and basic science researchers, to help our patients combat their cancer.
+The Pancreatic Cancer Clinic assembles a team of physicians, oncologic surgeons, pathologists, radiologists, clinical investigators and basic science researchers, to help our patients combat their cancer.